-1101.3 EMPLOYEE USE
+1101.3 SMOKING AND TOBACCO USE

-Tobacco use by employees is prohibited any time employees are in public view representing the Office.
+Smoking and tobacco use by members is prohibited any time members are in public view representing the Office.

-Smoking and the use of other tobacco products is not permitted inside any county facility, office or vehicle.
+Smoking and the use of other tobacco products is not permitted inside office facilities or any office vehicle, or any other county building (Labor Code § 6404.05).

-It shall be the responsibility of each employee to ensure that no person under his/her supervision smokes or uses any tobacco product inside county facilities and vehicles.
+It shall be the responsibility of each employee to ensure that no person under their supervision smokes or uses any tobacco product inside county facilities and vehicles.